 - The Last Man on the Moon 10+ – Astronaut Gene Cernan shares his personal story of visiting the moon.

-If you’ve got other suggestions for educational kids TV I’d love to hear them in the comments and if you don’t want to put the TV on, check out my post about Gifts for kids in lockdown.
+If you’ve got other suggestions for educational kids TV I’d love to hear them in the comments.
 If the school holidays have arrived and you’re still at a loss, checkout these fun ideas.

 Enjoyed this post?
 Why not pin it for later!